 The Center accepts only permanent donations of materials.
 Donors are asked to sign a donation agreement, called a Deed of Gift, which formally signifies that the materials become the property of the City of Sacramento and the Center for Sacramento History.

 Once materials are donated, researchers, museum patrons, and other users will be able to access them by visiting the Center or wherever the Center's exhibitions are displayed.
-Any formal use of the Center's holdings, in exhibits, publications, websites, or visual and audio productions is accompanied with a credit line to those who donated the items.
-Exhibited materials are displayed under stringent security and preservation standards.
-Research materials are used on location and under supervision, in order to ensure security and long-term preservation.
-Prospective donors should become familiar with Center policies on access and use and discuss any special needs or concerns with the curator/archivist before completing the donation agreement.
+Any formal use of the Center's holdings, in exhibits, publications, websites, or visual and audio productions, is accompanied with a credit line to those who donated the items.
+In order to ensure security and long-term preservation, exhibited materials are displayed under stringent security and preservation standards, and research materials are used only at the Center under supervision.

 Assignment of copyright is often complex, and donors should work with Center staff to clarify issues of copyright ownership prior to completing a donation agreement.
 Generally, copyright belongs to the creator of writings and other original materials (such as photos and music) but can be legally transferred to heirs or others.
 Moreover, ownership of copyright is separable from ownership of the physical item (the letter or photo).
 The Center asks donors to donate not only the physical materials but also any copyright that the donor might own.
 This makes it easier for the Center to respond to requests from researchers to use the documents.